Low Testosterone Levels in Women: Symptoms, Causes, Diagnosis

 As women age, particularly during menopause, a natural decline in testosterone production occurs.
 This is part of the broader spectrum of hormonal changes experienced during this life stage.

-Causes of Low Testosterone in Women
+What are the Causes of Low Testosterone in Women?

 • Menopause: The transition into menopause involves a decline in ovarian function, resulting in lower testosterone production.